CaMiMtoto/Task-Management-React-Js/README.md

 npm run dev
 ```

-Go to `http://localhost:3000` to view the app, or the port specified in the terminal.
+Go to `http://localhost:5173` or `http://localhost:your_port` to view the app, or the port specified in the terminal.

 Go find the API
 code [https://github.com/CaMiMtoto/Task-Management-API-Node-JS](https://github.com/CaMiMtoto/Task-Management-API-Node-JS)